msanatan/msanatan.github.io/source/_posts/2015/yopro-caribbean-ideas-hackathon-2015.md

 title: YoPro & Caribbean Ideas Hackathon 2015
 date: 2015/05/24 15:48
 categories:
-- [caribbean]
-- [hackathon]
-- [weekend hack]
+- [community]
 tags:
-- caribbean ideas
-- coding
-- hackathon
-- waste management
+- developers
-- yopro
+- trinidad and tobago
 ---

 Yesterday I took part in a quick fire hackathon hosted by [YoPro](http://www.eypglobal.com/) and [Caribbean Ideas](http://caribbeanideas.com/).
 I was one of five developers who sat down for roughly eight hours to tackle our nation's waste problem.
 A recent documentary by National Geographic stated that Trinidad and Tobago was the top producer of garbage per capita in the world... with a cool 32lbs of rubbish per person, per day.
 To be fair, that figure seems really high and [has not been accepted by the local solid waste management agency](http://www.newsday.co.tt/news/0,211023.html).
 Even so, there's a gap in our infrastructure and our culture that prevents us from being a green society - no statistics are needed to prove that.
 With about two days notice, we were tasked with creating a technological solution that would raise awareness of waste production and disposal, and make it easier to mitigate this national problem.